sujoymondal87/browser-ar-runtime/README.md

 - Three.js renders a GLB model anchored to the detected face on a transparent overlay canvas
 - Two effects selectable via dropdown: **Black Leather Hat** and **Sunglasses**
 - Both GLBs are fetched and cached in memory on page load — effect switching is instant, no re-download
-- Per-effect Y-offset and scale tuning so hat sits on the head and sunglasses align to the eyes
+- Per-effect position, rotation, and scale tuning so hat sits on the head and sunglasses align to the eyes
 - **Face detection status dot** — amber while camera initialises, red when tracking is active but no face found, green when a face is actively detected
-- **2D Snow effect** — a Canvas 2D overlay with edge-detection-based accumulation; selectable via dropdown alongside the 3D filter
+- **2D Snow effect** — snowflakes fall from the top of the frame and physically accumulate on detected edges (hat rim, hair boundary, face outline).
+Move your head and the piled snow drops — it reacts to geometry changes in real time, not just the camera feed
 - "Point your camera at your face" hint shown until face is detected, hidden once tracking begins

 **The 7 targets:**